wuxin10029/KJM-GNN/README.md

 # KJM-GNN
-The datasets and code are being updated.
+Our datasets and code are being updated.